 As a Certified Facilitator of the Path Elements Profile, she has used this instrumental tool to transform communication and increase productivity for hundreds of individuals and dozens of corporations.
 She is the nationally acclaimed U.S. Ambassador for the Global Pay It Forward Initiative that has inspired random acts of kindness in the lives of over 10 million people worldwide.
 Coach Dar also has years of experience as a C-Level Executive in healthcare, entertainment and direct marketing.
 Her powerful messages have made her not only a highly sought after coach of individuals, but also an in-demand keynote speaker who has motivated hundreds of thousands of people in the corporate speaking circuit.

 “Coach Dar is not just an excellent speaker, she is also a coach who comes alongside people, players, teams and businesses to help each of them transform their lives and ‘Raise the Bar’ in the way they live and perform,” says Erik Olsson, President & CEO of Mobile Mini.

 Learn more about how to “be well, live well, and serve well” at coachdar.com

-Bio: Demetria Miles is the Founder and Women's Leadership Expert at Decide Diversity, a company focused on increasing the presence and effectiveness of women and other minority groups in leadership positions through coaching, training, consulting, and community outreach.
-Demetria's experiences and education has energized her to take action and lead a new generation of leaders away from traditional stereotypes and limiting behavior that prevent women from reaching their highest potential.
+Bio: Demetria Miles-McDonald is the Founder and CEO of Decide Diversity, a company focused on increasing the presence and effectiveness of women and minorities in the workplace, specifically in leadership positions.
+Demetria’s experiences in retail and corporate America have energized her to take action and lead a new generation of leaders away from traditional stereotypes and self-inflicted limiting behaviors that prevent qualified people from reaching their highest potential.
 Demetria specializes in bringing the experiences of people who identify with two or more marginalized groups to the forefront, to better understand the strengths they bring to the workplace.